0sugo/Hello_rails_front_end/README.md

 # 📖 hello_rails_front_end <a name="about-project"></a>

-- This is a greeting app built using react and rails
+- This is a greeting app built using react and redux and it consumes an external API provided by a counter-backend application

 ## 🛠 Built With <a name="built-with"></a>